 Reality: Modern directory algorithms can detect keyword stuffing and may actually penalize listings that overuse keywords.
 Natural, descriptive content that accurately represents your business is more effective for both users and algorithms.

-Directory platforms increasingly utilize their user communities to identify problematic listings:
+Directory platforms increasingly rely on their user communities to flag problem listings:

 - Flagging systems for users to report suspicious businesses